The American Medical Association Abandons Healthcare for Extreme Abortion Activism

 Similarly, the AMA complains that Kentucky’s pro-life bill (are we really squabbling over how we kill our posterity) “criminalizes the state’s primary second-trimester abortion method without safe, available, and reliable alternatives.”
 Safe?
 Not killing anyone, which is available to everyone, is safe.
 Reliable alternatives?
 Women deserve reliable alternatives like completely free pregnancy support, maternity homes, and adoption.

 AMA sums up its extremism in this statement: “…medical literature shows that a fetus likely cannot experience pain at any gestational age, because it is kept in a sleep-like state by environmental factors in the uterus, including certain hormones and low oxygen levels.”
 Really?
 So the day before a child is born, she is so asleep that she wouldn’t feel her body being ripped apart?
 Never mind the increasing number of studies showing that unborn babies can feel pain as early as 20 weeks gestation.
 It’s strange, too.
 Guess the AMA never heard of fetal anesthesia, done for purposes of pain management, for surgeries on unborn children.

 Nope.
 Not without scrutiny.
 America, pursue that second (fact-based) opinion.

 I’ll trust those, like the American Association of Pro-Life Obstetricians and Gynecologists (AAPLOG), who see every human life—born and unborn—as a patient.
 I will trust those who don’t see induced death as a “medical procedure.”
-I’ll trust former abortionists, like Dr. Anthony Levatino, who say abortion is never medically necessary.
+I’ll trust former abortionists, like Dr. Anthony Levatino, who say elective abortion (outside of an unviable ectopic pregnancy) is never medically necessary.

 I’ll trust those who speak truth and defend human life, no matter the consequences to their “professional” reputations.
 People and principles are always more important than politics and profit.